Factbox: Who's who on the new EU executive

 COMMISSIONER, INTERNAL MARKET, INDUSTRY, ELZBIETA BIENKOWSKA

 Spain, center-right, 64.
-Left and greens quizzed him hard on family ties to oil industry they said were a conflict of interest in the climate change and energy portfolio.
-Center-left eventually backed him, to the fury of the Greens, after Timmermans was given a watching brief over “sustainable development.”
+Left and greens quizzed him hard on family ties to oil industry they said were a conflict of interest in this portfolio.
+Center-left eventually backed him, to the fury of the Greens, after Juncker gave Timmermans watching brief over “sustainable development”.

 Slovenia, centrist, 50.
 Trained in San Francisco and after working in Silicon Valley, she returned to Slovenia to the state telecommunications company and then founded her own firm, Telemach.
 A basketball star in her youth, she has a black belt in taekwondo and taught self-defense.
 Studied as a shaman and offers fire-walking training in the business consultancy she runs.
-Quoted as saying she is interested in things that lie beyond human reason.
-Expected to face confirmation hearing on Monday, Oct.
-20.
+Passed a fast-track confirmation hearing only on Monday.

 Malta, center-left, 64.
 Architect, civil engineer and veteran minister, including tourism.
 At the hearing, Vella was pressed on Malta’s failure to protect migratory birds from hunters and pledged to enforce EU rules on all governments.

 Hungary, center-right, 48.
 As justice minister under premier Viktor Orban, he oversaw new laws, including media rules, that some lawmakers say were anti-democratic and make him unsuitable.
 In answers to further written questions, he distanced himself from the government, but the committee voted to reject him for this post, saying he should be reassigned.
-He is to keep most of his portfolio, but stripped of the citizenship brief.
+Keeps most of his portfolio, but stripped of the citizenship brief.

 Portugal, center-right, 44.
 Worked as a civil engineer in France before a Harvard MBA led to M&A role at Goldman Sachs.
 He founded his own investment company and was a negotiator with the EU, IMF and ECB on Lisbon’s bailout program.

 Ireland, center-right, 54.
-A former teacher and auctioneer, he has been 25 years in parliament, latterly as environment minister.
+A former teacher and auctioneer, he has served 25 years in Ireland’s parliament, latterly as environment minister.
 Won strong cross-party support after hearing.

 COMMISSIONER, AID & CRISIS MANAGEMENT, CHRISTOS STYLIANIDES